bahrus/xtal-sip/README.md

 });
 ```

-There's a little bit of redundancy above, so as not to break compatibility with bundlers / polyfills.

-If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then move on to the second element of the array, that focuses on import maps.
+If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then move on to the second element of the array, that relies on import maps / bare import specifiers.

 Since we matched on my-element-1, evaluate the first element of the dynamic import array.
 If an element matches the second option (my-element-2), evaluate the second element of the array.
 Etc.

 ## preemptiveImport

-If we are working on a device with sufficient memory and other resources, perhaps we don't want to wait to discover an active custom element, and want to just load the dependencies ahead of time.
-Yet we do want to take advantage of the mapping fallback system this library provides.
-You can use the preemptiveImport function:
+There are some scenarios where we don't need/want to wait for custom elements to be spotted in the DOM:  If we are working on a device with sufficient memory and other resources, perhaps we don't want to wait to discover an active custom element, and want to just load the dependencies ahead of time.
+Or maybe the component will also need the references loaded immediately.
+But let's suppose we still do want to take advantage of the mapping fallback system this library provides, including support for integrity hashes and CDN's.
+Then it's best to bypass conditionalImport, and use the simpler preemptiveImport function:

 ```JavaScript
 preemptiveImport( ['yourScope/your-element-1.js', () => import('@yourScope/your-element-1.js'), '//unpkg.com/@yourScope/your-element-1.js?module'] );
 ```

+Once again, each of the three parameters / array elements is optional, although the second element (index = 1) is almost certainly a good one to have, if available.

 ## Do we really need to work with two mapping systems?